 Extract images from a PDF file in 3 steps.
 This overview uses pdf2image from Visual Integrity to demonstrate the steps.
-You can download a 30-day free trial or purchase a license to follow along.
+You can try pdf2image online or purchase a license to follow along.
 The test file we are using is the 2018 Unicef Annual Report.

 3 Steps to Extract Images from a PDF file

 Time to complete steps 5 minutes

 Choose the PDF file to extract images from.

 Launch pdf2image and select a PDF file.
 It’s possible to add multiple files and process them all in one pass.